TestSubjector/testsubjector.github.io/2017-03-04-To-GSoc-Or-Not-To-GSoC.md

 ---
 layout: post
-title: To GSoC or not to GSoC
+title: To GSoc Or Not To GSoC
-description: ""
-category: releases
-author: Kumar Prasun
-tags: []
 ---

 > Well, it's madness season again.